d3v-g/my-groceries-react/README.md

 ## About this project/Description

 This project forms part of my CS50 final project.
-Written in React, this web app allows users to create an acount and manage their groceries based on specific categories.
-With this project, I am aiming to create an easy to use application with robust functionalities, which will make budgeting, planning groceries a much more pleasant experience.
+Written in React, this web app allows users to create an account and manage their groceries based on specific categories.
+With this project, I am aiming to create an easy to use application with robust functionality, which will make budgeting, planning groceries a much more pleasant experience.

 ## How to run
 ### Prerequisites